 "I like Sea Monster Lounge in Wallingford (live music, lots of local funk and alt rock groups.)"
 Jeffery Gustaveson '18

 "Start with Capitol Hill for the classic Seattle ‘nightlife' scene.
 Also great trendy bars in the North end (The Ballroom in Fremont, bars in Ballard, etc.)."
 Kaitie Dong '18

 "Again, Capitol Hill is the classic answer because it has a lot of bars and clubs and is great for staying out late and dancing.
 The Octopus Bar in Wallingford is my go-to place because of its nautical theme, awesome vibe and good drinks.
 I'd also recommend Ballard for a good night out, a bit older crowd than Capitol Hill, but still enough bars to explore."
 Maggie Allen '12

 "Dancing: My favorite place to go out on a Saturday night is ‘Stayin' Alive' at the Orient Express.
 It's a disco party in a Chinese restaurant on a train.
 Another fun dancing spot is R Place in Capitol Hill.

 Bars: For a very Seattle-esque hipster bar, Linda's Tavern or Montana.

-Shows: Neumos and Chop Suey for music.
-The Pocket Theater for theater."
+Shows: Neumos and Chop Suey for music."
 Miriam Kolker '13